yaswanthmucharla/E-Commerce-Cash_Flow_Management_dashboard/README.md

 ## E-Commerce Cash Flow Management Dashboard – 2024
 This project presents an end-to-end Power BI dashboard developed to analyze and monitor cash flow performance in an e-commerce environment.
-The dashboard focuses on sales performance, actual cash realization, payment behaviour, settlement delays, and customer transaction patterns using transactional and monthly aggregated data.
+The dashboard focuses on sales performance, actual cash realization, payment behavior, settlement delays, and customer transaction patterns using transactional and monthly aggregated data.

 ## Project Overview
 E-commerce organizations handle large volumes of daily transactions across multiple payment methods and customer segments.